 Research objectives

-To explore the anti-cancer effect of Cycas revoluta Thunb. in gastric cancer and investigate its chemical sensitization effect to gastric cancer cells during the treatment of 5-Fu.
+To explore the anti-cancer effect of Cycas revoluta Thunb. in gastric cancer and investigate its chemical sensitization effect against gastric cancer cells during 5-Fu treatment.

 Research methods

 The half-maximal effective concentration and the half-maximal lethal concentration of drugs were determined by cell viability test.
-Then the influence of Cycas revoluta Thunb. on movability of gastric cells was investigated by wound-healing and transwell assay.
-The synergistic effect between Cycas revoluta Thunb. and 5-Fu was confirmed by clonogenic assay and cell apoptotic detection.
-The expressions of crucial proteins were measured by western blotting.
+The effect of Cycas revoluta Thunb. on gastric cancer cell migration was investigated by wound-healing and transwell assay.
+The synergistic effect between Cycas revoluta Thunb. and 5-Fu was confirmed by clonogenic assay and apoptosis detection.
+The expression of crucial proteins was measured by western blotting.

 Research results

-It was shown in our study that natural extract of Cycas revolute Thunb. tends to kill gastric cancer cells rather than normal gastric cells.
-Besides, the growth, migration and invasion of gastric cancer cells were significantly inhibited by the extract.
-Cycas revolute Thunb. can also improve the inhibitory effect of 5-Fu and effectively induce cell apoptosis during the treatments.
-Western blotting analysis showed that the expression of P-glycoprotein, p-AKT and mammalian target of rapamycin (mTOR) were markedly reduced, which may suggest AKT-mTOR pathway playes an important role in chemical sensitization effect induced by Cycas revolute Thunb.
+We found that the natural extract of Cycas revoluta Thunb.
+Preferentially killed gastric cancer cells compared to normal gastric cells.
+In addition, the extract significantly inhibited gastric cancer cell growth, migration and invasion.
+Cycas revoluta Thunb. can also improve the inhibitory effects of 5-Fu and effectively induce cell apoptosis.
+Western blotting analysis showed that P-glycoprotein, p-AKT and mammalian target of rapamycin (mTOR) expression markedly decreased, suggesting that AKT-mTOR pathway plays an important role in chemical sensitization induced by Cycas revoluta Thunb.

 Research conclusions

-Our study demonstrated the natural extract of Cycas revolute Thunb. can significantly inhibit the growth, migration and invasion of gastric cancer cells.
-Furthermore, it was also shown in our study that it could improve the effect of 5-Fu and promote cell apoptosis during chemotherapy.
+Our study demonstrated that the natural extract of Cycas revoluta Thunb. can significantly inhibit gastric cancer cell growth, migration and invasion.
+Furthermore, it can also improve the effect of 5-Fu and promote apoptosis during chemotherapy.
 Therefore, our study provides a new drug for improving the clinical effect of chemotherapy in gastric cancer.
-Besides, it was shown in our study that the enhancement of 5-Fu’s effect induced by Cycas revolute Thunb. may mediated by AKT-mTOR pathway, which offers a novel mechanism of the chemical sensitization effect of Cycas revolute Thunb.
+Our study also showed that Cycas revoluta Thunb.
+Enhanced the effects of 5-Fu through the AKT-mTOR pathway, offering a novel mechanism for the chemical sensitization effect of Cycas revoluta Thunb.

 Research perspectives

-In the future, the research may reveal the main component of Cycas revolute Thunb. that enhance the sensitivity of cancer cells and further develop it application in anti-cancer treatments.
-And the molecular pathway related to AKT-mTOR may further detected for explain this mechanism.
+In the future, research may reveal the main component of Cycas revoluta Thunb. that enhances the sensitivity of cancer cells and further develop for its application in anti-cancer treatments.
+The identification of the molecular pathway related to AKT-mTOR may further explain the underlying mechanism.